vitorhcl/tldr/pages/linux/quickget.md

 `quickget macos {{high-sierra|mojave|catalina|big-sur|monterey|ventura}}`

-- Show an ISO URL for an operating system (Note: it does not work for Windows):
+- Show an ISO URL for an operating system (note: it does not work for Windows):

 `quickget --show-iso-url fedora {{release}} {{edition}}`